Algebraic cycles

 Time Thurs(木) 14:55–16:40

 Assessment Exercises will be given during the lectures.
-To pass the course, it is enough to submit solutions to at least one exercise from each of the first 10 lectures (so at least 10 exercises, but you are welcome to submit as many solutions as you want).
+To pass the course, it is enough to submit solutions to at least one exercise from each of 10 lectures (so at least 10 exercises, but you are welcome to submit as many solutions as you want).

 If you have any questions at all about anything to do with the exercises, please write me an email!